DuaLee/password-manager/README.md

 ## Getting Started
 To get started, please navigate to this repository's releases page or click the link below to download the latest .zip package.
-Be sure to check back periodically for updates and security updates.
+Be sure to check back periodically for feature and security updates.

 [Releases](https://github.com/DuaLee/password-manager/releases)